 Anytime.

 When people ask me this, I go back to when I could first read, let’s say, nonfiction.
-But even when I could first read fiction.
-I very early on became aware, I guess around the age of eight or nine, that the generic human was male.
+But even when I could first read fiction, I very early on became aware, I guess around the age of eight or nine, that the generic human was male.
 Everything I read talked about “him,” and about boys and men.
 They talked about the human as being man, basically.
 Even when I was quite young, I felt a little irritated by this, and increasingly I think I began to feel really excluded.
 I was always feeling that I was a guest, a visitor, on the outskirts of the real things that were happening.
-And whatever I did, even though I was a pretty successful kid—I was a pretty bright kid—even though I was often top of the class, there was still a sense that there was a male world out there which I was being permitted into.
+And whatever I did, even though I was a pretty successful kid—I was a pretty bright kid—even though I was often top of the class, there was still a sense that there was a male world out there which I was “allowed” to be part of.

 I say this even though my parents were very good.
-My parents were very much into both sexes can achieve, and my father and mother had expectations of all of us; I was the oldest.
+My parents were very much into the idea that both sexes can achieve, and my father and mother had expectations of all of us; I was the oldest.
 So there was nothing at home about this.
 But I had this early feeling of being excluded by virtue of the pronouns, basically: “him” and of course the use of “man.”
 We look back at that time and it really creaks if we read stuff before about 1970.
 In everything, in newspapers, in academic books, in non-academic books, there is this generic male person who is the human being.
 I hadn’t at that point quite teased out that by being a woman I was a not-man.
 In a sense, I was the antithesis of man.
 I was a bit older than that when I realized that not only was I excluded by the pronoun but that the qualities that I had and was supposed to have as a woman—both desirable in a woman but also just womanly qualities—were by definition the antithesis of man.
 Therefore I was a not-man.
 I was a thing that men didn’t want to be, a thing that men avoided.
 In order to be a man you had to not be a woman.

 All the things I was being told I had to be as a woman were immediately excluding from things I wanted to be because that was a man’s world.
 I mean the obvious things are things like rational vs. intuitive.
 Intuition was not valued, emotion wasn’t valued, sensitivities to a whole variety of issues weren’t valued, and that sort of sense that the qualities that were admired in women—and I would’ve thought should be admired in humans—were often seen as undesirable to men and to be avoided by men.
 So that sense really extends into my teens.